ssloy/ssloy.github.io/docs/strange/earnshaw.md

 Is it possible that the free charge is not in a state of stable equilibrium?
 Intuitively, wherever the charge moves, it approaches one of the fixed charges, increasing the repulsive force!
-Let's try to draw a map of the potential energy of the free charge.
+Let's draw a map of the potential energy for the free charge.
 My physics skills are shaky, so we'll draw on knowledge from [Wikipedia](https://en.wikipedia.org/wiki/Electric_potential).